micropython/micropython-esp32/esp32/bluetooth_docs.md

 ## GATTC

 Use `bluetooth.scan_start()`, to find GATTS devices.
 You'll need to set up a Bluetooth object callback to get scan results.
-You can then use `bluetooth.connect()` to connec to a GATTS device:
+You can then use `bluetooth.connect()` to connect to a GATTS device:

 `bluetooth.connect(<bda>)` Returns a `GATTCConn` object.